 Many organizations are zeroing in on IT risk management as an important aspect of their enterprise-wide risk and compliance programs.

 And for good reason.
 Technology risk and cybersecurity issues have come to the forefront thanks to recent high-profile cyber attacks and data breaches.
-In fact, recent research indicates that 32% of organizations were victims of a major cyber attack in 2017.

 But what’s behind the increasing IT risk?

 A risk management study released by Forbes Insights looked at the changing technology risk landscape, how organizations are coping with challenges, and the strengths and weaknesses of their current IT risk management practices.
 The researchers observed that:

 “With technology increasingly touching nearly every aspect of the business, more C-suite leaders now acknowledge the direct connection between IT risk and enterprise risk—and more broadly enterprise strategy.
 As such, many organizations are beginning to view technology risk as a value center that helps meet critical business objectives, and are investing accordingly.”